-One way of adding an additional layer of security to your Windows computer is by enabling secure logon.
+One way of adding one more layer of security to your Windows computer is by enabling secure logon.
 By enabling secure logon, users are required to press Ctrl+Alt+Del before they can enter their credentials and log on.

 Pressing Ctrl+Alt+Del ensures that the authentic Windows logon screen appears.
 To enable secure logon, open Run, type Control Userpasswords2 or netplwiz and hit Enter to open the User Accounts Properties box.

 Now the next time to logon you will see your Windows 8 lock screen with the following display in the top-left corner.

 Pressing Ctrl+Alt+Del will allow you to enter your Windows logon password.

 Read: How to display information about previous logons in Windows.

 Disable CTRL+ALT+DELETE using Group Policy